Schur sector of Argyres-Douglas theory and $W$-algebra: Zhu's algebra and the ring of the Schur sector

 \subsection{Zhu's $C_2$ algebra and Jacobi algebra}

-Consider $W^{k'}(\fg,f)$ algebra with $f$ being principle, so there is no flavor symmetry left.
+Consider $W^{k'}(\fg,f)$ algebra with $f$ being principal, so there is no flavor symmetry left.
 Recall $k'=-h^\vee+{h^\vee\over h^\vee+k}$.
 The corresponding $W$ algebra is just the minimal model of $W$-algebra.
 The character of the vacuum module takes the following form

 This $W$-algebra is strongly generated by a set of fields $W_i$ with scaling dimension $d_i$ which are just degrees of Casimirs of the Lie algebra $\fg$.
 These fields also generate the Zhu's algebra as the VOA is strongly finitely generated.
-From the character, one finds that there are $l$ singular vectors at levels $h^\vee+k-d_i,~~i=1,\ldots, l$.
-To write down explicitly its Zhu's $C_2$ algebra, one need to analyze its singular vectors explicitly.
+From the character, one finds that there are $l$ singular vectors with scaling dimension $h^\vee+k+1-d_i,~~i=1,\ldots, l$.
+To write down explicitly its Zhu's $C_2$ algebra, one usually needs to analyze its singular vectors explicitly.

-However we will take a different approach and discover a surprising appearance of the singularity theory and the Jacobi algebra.
+However we will take a different approach for $f$ being principal and discover a surprising appearance of the singularity theory and the Jacobi algebra.
 Since there is no flavor symmetry left, and it is believed that the Higgs branch is trivial, the Zhu's $C_2$ algebra is finite dimensional.
 Based on some concrete examples, we would like to conjecture that the Zhu's $C_2$ algebra of a minimal $W$-algebra is isomorphic to the Jacobi algebra of a quasi-homogeneous isolated singularity $F$.

 Let us first review the associated Jacobi algebra of a quasi-homogeneous isolated singularity $F$.
 Consider a hypersurface singularity defined by a polynomial $F:(\mathbb{C}^{n},0)\rightarrow (\mathbb{C},0)$ with a $\mathbb{C}^*$ action